makkus/docker-seafile/Install.md

 #### Choose the way to initialize the seafile databases

-Choose **[2]**, 'Use existing ccnet/seafile/seahub' databases
+Choosing **[2]**, 'Use existing ccnet/seafile/seahub' databases

 #### Host of the mysql server

-Enter "db" (without quotes).
+Using "db" (without quotes).
 That is the hostname within the docker network for the Mariadb container.

 #### Port of the mysql server

-Use the default, 3306.
+Using the default, 3306.

 #### mysql user for seafile

-Use whatever you used in the docker-compose.yml file under **SEAFILE_DB_USER**.
+Using whatever you used in the docker-compose.yml file under **SEAFILE_DB_USER**.

 #### password for mysql user

-Use whatever you used in the docker-compose.yml file under **SEAFILE_DB_PASSWORD**
+Using whatever you used in the docker-compose.yml file under **SEAFILE_DB_PASSWORD**

 #### existing database name for ccnet

-Enter 'ccnet' (without quotes).
+Using 'ccnet' (without quotes).

 #### existing database name for seafile

-Enter 'seafile' (without quotes)
+Using 'seafile' (without quotes)

 #### existing database name for seahub

-Enter 'seahub' (without quotes)
+Using 'seahub' (without quotes)

 ### Finishing first part of setup

-Now you should be presented with an overview of your configuration.
-Press 'Enter', and wait a bit.
+Now the 'official' part of the 'manual' setup is finished.
+The seafile install script does it's thing now for a few seconds.

-### Seahub config
+## Seahub admin config

 Now the service will be restarted, and we need to enter the admin credentials.